Air Fryer Italian Sausage

 All of the ingredients for air fryer Italian sausage.

-How to Make Italian Sausage in the Air Fryer
+How to Make Air Fryer Italian Sausage

 For the complete recipe and measurements, scroll to the recipe card at the bottom of this post.